Angelena Bonet: Personal life

-Bonet was briefly engaged for three days to her musician/producer partner of five years, Erick Deeby, who died on 29 August 2007.
+Bonet was briefly engaged to her musician/producer partner of five years, Erick Deeby, who died on August 27, 2007.
 She describes this experience as "soul shattering, but writing the music was cathartic and had a deep healing effect on her heart".
 She temporarily moved to Orange, NSW, to be with family and grieve.

 She later settled in Toronto, Canada in 2010, and is now based in Sydney and Toronto.

 Despite her Catholic upbringing, Bonet is a daily yoga and meditation practitioner and cites her beliefs to be more spiritual in nature.

-Kidnap and post-traumatic stress disorder

-While visiting Melbourne in May 2012, Bonet was kidnapped and gang raped, but survived attempted murder.
-She suffered post-traumatic stress disorder as a consequence, and shortly after, retired from modelling to focus her energies and dedicate her life to philanthropy and women's rights issues.
-A name change was recommended by law enforcement to preserve her personal safety after the murder-attempt on 26 May 2012.
-Bonet adopted a combination of her birth name 'Elena' and her confirmation name 'Angela' to become 'Angelena' and adopted the surname 'Bonet'.

 Charitable efforts

 Bonet is an official volunteer blogger for Oxfam Australia and a member of the RAINN Org Speakers Bureau.
 She has also campaigned for women's rights, particularly through V-Day One Billion and United State of Women.
 She has served as an ambassador for World Mental Health Day and was a speaker for the RUOK?
 Day (Suicide Prevention Initiative for teens) in 2013.
-She has an online journalistic program that interviews women and girls worldwide in an effort to share their stories.In early 2017, Angelena established a non-profit organisation, Crystal Heart Foundation aimed at supporting women and girl survivors of sexual violence and those suffering from post-traumatic stress disorder, whilst raising public awareness and aiding other charities globally.
+She has an online journalistic program that interviews women and girls worldwide in an effort to share their stories.
+In early 2017, Angelena established a non-profit organisation, Crystal Heart Foundation aimed at supporting women and girl survivors of sexual violence and those suffering from post-traumatic stress disorder, whilst raising public awareness and aiding other charities globally.